PallaviMohindru/PayrollSystemAPI/README.md

 ## Instructions on how to build and run the application
 1. unbundle the code
-1. install the required packages:  pip install -r requirements.txt
+1. install the required packages with the given command on command prompt:  pip install -r requirements.txt
 1. run these commands:
+    1. python manage.py makemigrations
     1. python manage.py migrate
     1. python manage.py createsuperuser
     1. python manage.py runserver